-This atlas is part of the World Ocean Atlas 2013 (WOA13) series.
-The WOA13 series includes analysis for temperature (this atlas), salinity (Zweng et al., 2013), dissolved oxygen (Garcia et al., 2013a), and dissolved inorganic nutrients (Garcia et al., This atlas presents annual, seasonal, and monthly climatologies and related statistical fields for temperature.
-Climatologies in this atlas are defined as mean oceanographic fields at selected standard depth levels based on the objective analysis of historical oceanographic profiles and select surface-only data.
-A profile is defined as a set of measurements for a single variable (temperature, salinity, etc.) at discrete depths taken as an instrument drops or rises vertically in the water Temperature column. and salinity climatologies are the average of six "decadal" climatologies for the following time periods: 1955-1964, 1965-1974, 1975-1984, 1985-1994, 1995-2004, and 2005-2012. while oxygen and nutrients climatologies use all available data regardless of year of observation ("all-data" climatology).
+This atlas is part of the World Ocean Atlas 2018 (WOA18) series.
+The WOA18 series includes analysis for temperature (this atlas), salinity (Zweng et al., 2019), dissolved oxygen (Garcia et al., 2019a), and dissolved inorganic nutrients (Garcia et al., 2019b).
+This atlas presents annual, seasonal, and monthly climatologies and related statistical fields for temperature.
+Climatologies in this atlas are defined as mean oceanographic fields at selected standard depth levels based on the objective analysis of historical oceanographic profiles and select surfaceonly data.
+A profile is defined as a set of measurements for a single (temperature, salinity, etc.) at discrete depths taken as an instrument drops or rises vertically in the water column.
+Temperature and salinity climatologies are the average of six "decadal" climatologies for the following time periods: 1955-1964, 1965-1974, 1975-1984, 1985-1994, 1995-2004, and 2005-2017, as well as a 30 year period which matches the "climate normal" period 1981-2010 defined bv the World as

+Meteorological Organization (WMO, 2017).
+Oxygen and nutrients climatologies use all available data regardless of year of observation ("all-data" climatology).
 The annual "all-data" climatology was calculated using observations from all months of all years.
 Seasonal "all-data" climatologies were calculated using only data from the defined season (regardless of year).
 The seasons are defined as follows: Winter is defined as the months of January, February, and March; Spring is defined as April, May, and June; Summer is defined as July, August, and September; Fall is defined as October, November, and December.
 Monthly "alldata" climatologies were calculated using data only from the given month.
 These monthly "all-data" climatologies were used as the first guess for each "decadal" climatology.

-The temperature data used are available from the National Oceanographic Data Center (NODC) and World Data Center (WDC) for Oceanography, Silver Spring, Maryland.
+The temperature data along with all quality flags used are available in the World Ocean Database (WOD; Boyer et al. 2019) and in their original form through the archive of the National Centers for Environmental Information (NCEI), Silver Spring, Maryland.
 Large volumes of data have been acquired as a result of the fulfillment of several data management projects including:

-- a) the Integovernmental Oceanographic Commission (IOC) Global Oceanographic Data Archaeology and Rescue (GODAR) project (Levitus et al., 2005); - b) the IOC World Ocean Database project (WOD); - c) the IOC Global Temperature Salinity Profile project (GTSPP) (IOC, 1998).
+- a) the Intergovernmental Oceanographic Commission (IOC) Global Oceanographic Data Archaeology and Rescue (GODAR) project (Levitus et al., 2005); - b) the IOC World Ocean Database project (WOD); - c) the IOC Global Temperature Salinity Profile project (GTSPP) (IOC, 1998).